THE 2020 ANNUAL KUMQUAT FESTIVAL WILL TAKE PLACE ON SATURDAY, JANUARY 25, 2020.

 Headlining Sponsor: Advent Health Dade City – Zephyrhills

-The Kumquat Festival is a homegrown family event that provides fruit tastings of every imaginable combination including kumquat pies, cookies, smoothies, ice cream, marmalade, marinades, vinaigrettes and salsa.
+The Kumquat Festival is a homegrown family event that provides fruit tastings of every imaginable combination including kumquat pies, cookies, smoothies, ice cream, marmalade, marinades, vinaigrettes, and also salsa.

 Florida Kumquat Pie, courtesy Dade City Chamber